NixOS/amis/README.md

 [![OpenSSF Scorecard](https://api.securityscorecards.dev/projects/github.com/arianvp/amis/badge)](https://securityscorecards.dev/viewer/?uri=github.com/arianvp/amis)

+Github Action that regularly uploads AMIs for release channels

 > [!NOTE]
 > The files in [./modules](./modules) are **NOT** being used yet and we are not **building** images from this repository yet.
 > Instead we are uploading the AMIs from this Hydra job:  https://hydra.nixos.org/job/nixos/release-23.11/nixos.amazonImage.x86_64-linux